 Apply analytical approaches from different research fields and improve your understanding of subjects outside your academic background.

 Enhance your critical and reflective thinking on the opportunities of and challenges to achieving sustainable development by learning about alternative visions and building future scenarios.

 Co-create sustainable futures in a highly diverse group of international students with different academic backgrounds.

 Gain practical experience through in-depth method courses and internships.

 The programme leads to a Master of Science (120 credits) with Sustainable Development as the main field of study.

-First semester You will devote the first semester to subject areas both within and outside your specialisation.
-However, natural and social sciences will dominate.
+You will devote the first semester to subject areas within and outside your specialisation, balancing between social and natural sciences.
 You will also take part in interdisciplinary seminars where current issues concerning sustainable development are explored.

-Third and fourth semester You may choose from a wide range of advanced courses in your specialisation to deepen and broaden the knowledge obtained during your Bachelor's programme.
-You may also choose to gain practical experience or take courses at a lower level outside your special field.
+In the third semester, you may choose from a wide range of advanced courses in your specialisation to deepen the knowledge obtained from your Bachelor's degree.
+You may also choose to gain practical experience or broaden your knowledge from courses at a lower level outside your field of expertise.
 During this time, you may apply for one of the departmental student exchange agreements or other exchange agreements at the faculty and university.
-The final term is oriented towards a degree project.

-The Master Programme in Sustainable Development is interdisciplinary, which implies that your classmates will have completely different experiences from your own.
-We see the diversity of the student body and the differences of perspectives as a great benefit to our students.
+The Master's Programme in Sustainable Development is interdisciplinary, which implies that your classmates might have completely different previous experiences from your own.
+We see the diversity of the student body and the differences in perspectives as a great benefit to our students and the programme.

-Teaching takes place both at Uppsala University and the Swedish University of Agricultural Sciences, which is also located in Uppsala.
-Normally, you will take two courses in parallel.
+Teaching takes place at Uppsala University and the Swedish University of Agricultural Sciences (SLU), located in Uppsala.
+Usually, you will take two courses in parallel.